WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 `classifier/*` to all 3 machines provisioned above, and then start up a Wallaroo cluster with 7 worker processes per machine.

-Next, ansible starts sending 1 million lines of our [synthetic csv data](TODO: send.py), and waits for 1 million lines to arrive at the `data_reciever` process.
+Next, ansible starts sending 1 million lines of our [synthetic csv data](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/provisioned-classifier/bin/send.py), and waits for 1 million lines to arrive at the `data_reciever` process.
 When those lines arrive, they are compressed, and the cluster is shut down.

-3) `make get-results` Pulls the compressed result file to `output/remote_results.tgz`,
+3) `make get-results` Pulls the compressed result file to `output/results.tgz`,

 4) And finally, `make down` destroys the cloud infrastructure that was used to power our computation.